giorgia-amici/sleazy/README.md

 The project was set as a challenge for the 4-day 'Makerthon' at Makers Academy, and our team consisted of four music-loving ladies:
 [Giorgia](https://github.com/giorgia-amici), [Mishal](https://github.com/mishal1), [Clare](https://github.com/ctrembath), and myself.

-The site makes use of Soundcloud's API, which it uses to access one of the most broad and current music libraries in the world.
+The site uses Soundcloud's API to access one of the broadest and most current music libraries in the world.
+To view the deployed app on Heroku, visit the following link [Sleazy Sounds](https://sleazysounds.herokuapp.com)

-Technologies used:
+## Technologies used:

+- Rails
-- Rails,
+- Ruby
-- Ruby,
+- AngularJS
-- Angular,
+- Javascript
-- Javascript,
+- jQuery
-- HTML,
+- HTML5
-- CSS,
+- CSS3
 - Postgres

-Testing frameworks:
+## Testing frameworks:

 - Rspec
 - Capybara
 - Karma
 - Capybara-Webkit

-Future features we'd like to include:
+## Future features we'd like to include:

 - Ordering playlist featured on the home page according to most listened to and most recently added.
 - Subscribers upload an image of their choice to represent their playlist.